 It attacks/captures at any arbitrary distance along a straight orthogonal line.
-It cannot capture a piece unless it has first jumped over an interposing piece.
-This interposing piece can be yours or one of your opponent's pieces.
+It cannot capture a piece unless it has first jumped over at least one interposing piece.
+This interposing piece/pieces can be yours or your opponent's.
 In this way it is very similar to its Chinese and Korean chess counterparts